How Long Does Chapter 13 Bankruptcy Take?

 How Long Does It Take To Start The Chapter 13 Bankruptcy Process?

-If you meet the criteria listed above, the process starts the minute you meet with your bankruptcy attorney.
+If you meet the criteria outlined above, the process starts the minute you meet with your bankruptcy attorney.
 If you’re unsure about which type of bankruptcy to file for, an experienced attorney will be able to help determine which option is best for you.
-Your attorney will review information such as your income, debt and other financial information and will help you complete the paperwork to officially file a bankruptcy petition.
-Once the petition is submitted, it can take anywhere from one to five months to complete the process, but you will be expected to begin making monthly payments according to the terms of your repayment plan within 30 days of filing.
+Your attorney will review your income, debt and other financial information and will help you complete the paperwork to officially file a bankruptcy petition.
+Once the petition is submitted, it can take anywhere from one to five months to complete the process.
+It is important to realize that you will be expected to begin making monthly payments according to the terms of your repayment plan within 30 days of filing.
 The repayment plan itself can take anywhere from three to five years to complete.

 What’s Next If I’m Filing For Chapter 13?